markusmobius/go-trafilatura/UPSTREAM.md

 ### Current Results

+The September 18, 2026 Windows run with Go 1.27.1 reports **7,307 passing leaves,
+eight reviewed fallback failures and 42 skips**, plus 56 separate native coverage mappings.
+The reviewed-difference checker passes; `go vet -mod=readonly ./...` and `go build -mod=readonly ./...` pass.
+The checker still requires the exact reviewed failure names and assertion counts.
+Ordinary `go test` reports those eight failures; they were not waived in native Rust-versus-Go comparisons.
+The current backend is ReadabilityV2 0.6.0 and the classifier is Py3langid 0.4.0.
+The expanded counts mostly reflect independently generated core matrices, not thousands of newly fixed defects or unique documents.
+No hosted-CI result is claimed for these uncommitted changes.

+### September 11 Baseline

-The current reviewed baseline uses go-py3langid v0.4.0 and Readeck v2.1.2.
-Full Windows runs on September 11, 2026, using Go 1.26.0 and Go 1.27.1, compile every package and report **eight failures out of 982 executed leaf checks (0.81%)**.
-There are 974 passing checks and another 41 skipped checks, excluded from the failure-rate denominator.
+The historical reviewed baseline used go-py3langid v0.4.0 and Readeck v2.1.2.
+Full Windows runs on September 11, 2026, using Go 1.26.0 and Go 1.27.1, compiled every package and reported **eight failures out of 982 executed leaf checks (0.81%)**.
+There were 974 passing checks and another 41 skipped checks, excluded from the failure-rate denominator.
 Parent test groups are not counted again.
 The 56 native coverage mappings are separate records, not additional pass/skip results.
-The reviewed-difference checker passes; ordinary `go test` still fails on the eight accepted fallback differences.
+The reviewed-difference checker passed; ordinary `go test` still failed on the eight accepted fallback differences.

 | Failing Area | Leaf Checks | Observed Differences |
 | --- | ---: | --- |